dbrgn/tangible/README.rst

     ⇓
     Printed object

-This library is work in progress and currently in the planning phase.
+Work in progress, everything is still *very* unstable and might not work at all.

 Coding Guidelines